QBDI/QBDI/docs/source/get_started-QBDIPreload.rst

 Like callbacks, hook functions are directly called by QBDIPreload.

 First of all, the constructor of QBDIPreload has to be initialised through declaring the macro :c:var:`QBDIPRELOAD_INIT`.
-It's worth noting that this macro must be only defined once in your code.
+It's worth noting that this macro must be only be defined once in your code.

 The :cpp:func:`qbdipreload_on_start` and :cpp:func:`qbdipreload_on_premain` hook functions are called at different stages during the execution of the programme.
 They only need to return :c:var:`QBDIPRELOAD_NOT_HANDLED` if you don't want to modify the hook procedure.